falkr/teampy/docs/print-rats.md

 The result of this operation are two files:

-* The file `questions.tex`.
-This is a LaTeX file that you should translate into PDF with your LaTeX tools.
+* The file `questions.pdf` with the quizzes ready for printing.
+If you use the command line option `--nopdf`, Teampy creates a *.tex file instead that you can translate with LaTeX.
 * The file `solutions.teampy`.
 This file contains the correct solution for each team and student.
-Teampy needs this file later when the RATs are evaluated, so do not delete this file.
+Teampy needs this file later when the RATs are evaluated, so **do not delete this file.**